Use this information to solve problems related to optional devices.

 If you see an error message stating “Insufficient PCI Resources Detected,” complete the following steps until the problem is resolved:

-Click; then, modify the setting to the lower memory capacity.
+Select; then, modify the setting to increase the device resources.
 For example, modify 3 GB to 2 GB or modify 2 GB to 1 GB.